-Board and Management Oversight: The PIDRC (Public Issues and Diversity Review Committee) of our Board of Directors annually reviews and approves our advocacy efforts, including all U.S. political contributions from both PAC funds and, where allowed by applicable law, the Company’s general treasury funds.
-Among other things, these reviews ensure that our activities align with our positions on public policies, serve the needs of our shareowners and also reflect our overall values as a 131+-year-old beverage business.
+Board and Management Oversight: The PIDRC of our Board of Directors annually reviews and approves our advocacy efforts, including all U.S. political contributions from both PAC funds and, where allowed by applicable law, the Company’s general treasury funds.
+Among other things, these reviews ensure that our activities align with our positions on public policies, serve the needs of our shareowners and also reflect our overall values.

 In addition – and for the same reasons – the PIDRC reviews the Political Engagement Policy that you are now reading.
 The PIDRC’s charter requires this periodic, self-imposed review.

 Public Policy Agenda Alignment: In the United States, our political contributions are given to political candidates on the basis of many considerations – there is no one-size-fits-all approach.
 At times, the individual views of candidates we support may vary from our own, which is okay by us because our goal is not perfect philosophical alignment.
 Rather, we’re looking for long-term, sustainable growth of our global beverage business.
 It is far more important to us that a candidate’s values be consistent with our own when it comes to core issues that affect our business.